filled sourdough donuts

 Feed starter several hours prior to mixing dough and allow it to peak.

-2. Mix dough: Into the bowl of a mixer fitted with a dough hook, add cooled tangzhong, ripe starter, eggs, sugar, salt and flour.
-Mix on low until a smooth dough forms (about 8 minutes).
-Add half the butter pieces and continue to mix on low until the butter is fully incorporated.
-Add the remaining butter pieces and continue to knead until the butter is no longer visible.
-The dough will be very sticky.
+- Mix & knead dough: Into the bowl of a mixer fitted with a dough hook, add cooled tangzhong, ripe starter, eggs, sugar, and flour.
+Mix on low until combined.

 Day 2

-3. Fry: Meanwhile, line a cooling rack with a double layer of paper towels.
+- Fry: Meanwhile, line a cooling rack with a double layer of paper towels.
 Fill a bowl or small plate with sugar for rolling.
 Fill a heavy-bottomed pot with oil and set over medium heat until oil reaches 360°F (use a candy thermometer).
 Keep oil between 350°F and 370°F while frying.
 Fry up to 4 donuts at a time, flipping after the first sides are deeply golden to fry the other sides (about 2 minutes per side).
 (The parchment papers will allow you to easily transfer the donuts to the frying oil, releasing as you drop the donuts in top-side down.)
+Remove donuts with a slotted spoon, allowing excess oil to drip off into the pot, then place on the paper towels to drain.

 Notes